 The Attorneys Council works closely with Hadassah's advocacy initiatives, and organizes national and local programs especially for attorneys.
 Contact us if you are interested in learning more about our programs.

 A Supreme Experience

-Hadassah Swearing In to the United States Supreme Court Bar
+Hadassah’s Annual Swearing In Program at the United States Supreme Court

-Join Hadassah's National Attorneys Council in Washington, DC, and be sworn in before the United States Supreme Court.
+Join Hadassah's National Attorneys Council in Washington, D.C. and be sworn into the United States Supreme Court Bar

 Qualifications: The Supreme Court Swearing In is open to licensed attorneys who are Life Members or Associates of Hadassah.
-New Life Members and Associates are welcome!
+New Life Members and Associates are also welcome!

-You do not need to be working full-time or engaged in the traditional practice of law to qualify; however, you must have been admitted to practice in the highest court of your state of admission for a period of at least three years, and have evidence of current good standing (also known as a Certificate of Good Standing).
+You do not need to be working full-time or engaged in the traditional practice of law to qualify; however, you must have been admitted to practice in the highest court of your state of admission for a period of at least three (3) years, and have evidence of current good standing (also known as a Certificate of Good Standing).

 The Supreme Court limits our number of new admittees to 12 per day (plus 1 guest per new admittee).
 In order to secure your place, please register as soon as possible.
-The registration fee of $425 includes three meals (welcome dinner, and breakfast and lunch at the High Court), local bus transportation (between the venue hotel and the Court) and speakers.
-The registration fee does not include $200 payment to the Supreme Court, travel to DC or local lodging.
-Please note that all cancellations are subject to a service fee of $100 before October 30, 2017 and $200 before November 20, 2017.
-No refunds will be issued after November 20, 2017.
+The registration fee of $425.00 includes three meals (welcome dinner, and breakfast and lunch at the High Court), local bus transportation (between the venue hotel and the Court) and speakers.
+The registration fee does not include a $200 application fee payable to the Supreme Court, travel to Washington, D.C., or local lodging.
+Please note that all cancellations are subject to a service fee of $100 before October 26, 2018 and $200 before November 16, 2018.
+No refunds will be issued after November 16, 2018.
 The cancellation/refund policy also applies to all guests.